Last Updated: July 6, 2014

 Apple has built tools into the iOS--the operating system used by the iPod touch and iPhone--to let parents control content and apps their children can access.
 Use the Content Restrictions to protect your kids from inappropriate content and from doing things like having video chats (innocent enough with friends, but certainly not with strangers).
 Be sure to use a different passcode than the one used in step 3.

 If your child has their own computer, you may also want to consider using the Parental Controls built into iTunes also to prevent them from accessing mature material at the iTunes Store.
-If the family shares one computer, check out this article for tips on how to have multiple Parental Control settings on the same computer.

 Want your child to be able to buy music, apps, and movies from iTunes without breaking your budget?
 Create an iTunes Allowance for them.
 This lets you give them a pre-defined amount of money (from US$10 to $50) every month to spend at the iTunes Store.
 This way, they can enjoy new music, apps, and other entertainment, while you can plan for the cost.
 Create an Apple ID for them to make sure they only spend the amount of the allowance.